xot/ElectraOne/README.md

 All controls on all pages are synced with the values of the parameters in Live they control as soon as a selection changes, or when parameters in Live are changed through the UI or using a different controller.

+When fewer than 5 tracks and fewer than 6 return tracks are present in the Live set, the controls on track strips on the E1 for tracks that are not present in Live are hidden.

 ### Alternative mixer designs

 There is nothing specific about the design of the mixer apart from the MIDI channel, ELectra One port and CC number assignments of individual controls.
-This means you can freely redesign the mixer to your own needs, e.g one where tracks are layed out horizontally instead of vertically (such that all track controls are active at the same time).
+This means you can freely redesign the mixer to your own needs, e.g one where tracks are laid out horizontally instead of vertically (such that all track controls are active at the same time).

 ## Controlling the currently appointed device

 In Ableton Live, each track typically has a selected device, and usually the selected device on the currently selected track is controlled by a remote control surface.
 This specific selected device is called the *appointed* device (and is indicated by Live using the 'Blue Hand').

 The remote script looks for a preloaded preset for the appointed device in ```Devices.py``` and uses that if it exists.
 You can add your own favourite preset layout here.
-The easiest way to create such a preset (to ensure that it properly interfaces with this Electra One remote script) is to modify dumps made by this script.
+The easiest way to create such a preset (to ensure that it properly interfaces with this E1 remote script) is to modify dumps made by this script.
 See [below](##preset-dumps).

 ![Delay preloaded preset](./images/delay.png "Delay preloaded preset")

 If no preloaded preset exists, it creates a preset on the fly.
-The preset is uploaded to the Electra One to the the second preset slot in bank 6 by default (*overwriting any preset currently present in that slot*).
+The preset is uploaded to the E1 to the the second preset slot in bank 6 by default (*overwriting any preset currently present in that slot*).
 All controls in the preset are mapped to the corresponding parameter in the device.
 (The image shows the preset created on the fly for the Saturator effect, in 'devicedict' order, see below.)

 ![Preset created on the fly](./images/saturator.png "Preset created on the fly")

 <img>

 When constructing presets:
-- On/off parameters are shown as toggles on the Electra One.
+- On/off parameters are shown as toggles on the E1.
-- Other 'quantised' parameters are shown as lists on the Electra One, using the possible values reported by Ableton.
-(In Electra One terms, these are turned into 'overlays' added to the preset.)
+- Other 'quantised' parameters are shown as lists on the E1, using the possible values reported by Ableton.
+(In E1 terms, these are turned into 'overlays' added to the preset.)
-- Non-quantised parameters are shown as faders on the Electra One.
+- Non-quantised parameters are shown as faders on the E1.
 As many faders as possible are assigned to 14bit CCs.
 (These CCs actually occupy *two* slots in the CC map, see below.)
-- Integer valued, non-quantised, parameters are shown as integer-valued faders on the Electra One.
+- Integer valued, non-quantised, parameters are shown as integer-valued faders on the E1.
 Other faders simply show a value within the minimum - maximum CC value range (although for faders with a large range this is currently not the case.).

 Note that large devices with many parameters may create a preset with several pages.

 ### Device preset dumps

 Constructed presets can be dumped, along with associated CC mapping information.
-This can be used for fine tuning the preset as it will be shown on the Electra One (e.g. parameter layout, assignment over pages, colours, groups).
+This can be used for fine tuning the preset as it will be shown on the E1 (e.g. parameter layout, assignment over pages, colours, groups).
 The updated information can be added to ```Devices.py``` to turn it into a preloaded preset.

 Such a dump constructs a file ```<devicename>.epr``` with the JSON preset (which can be uploaded to the [Electra Editor](Https://app.electra.one)), and a file ```<devicename>.ccmap``` listing for each named parameter the following tuple: